 a.
-Sales
+Revenues

 As an investor, our primary goal is to promote the long-term financial sustainability of the media companies we support.
-Beyond the clear fiscal logic for encouraging sustainable growth, academic scholars asserted that financial stability helps to preserve media's independence from the state and other vested interests, and supports quality journalism.
-For example, world-leading specialist on media economics Robert Picard argues that "such strength creates conditions in which companies can act with integrity, provide quality content, and behave in ways that go beyond basic economic self-interests".
-Conversely, financially unstable companies can be susceptible to economic threats and may compromise their editorial values for monetary gain, damaging their reputation and limiting their ability to serve as an effective watchdog.
+Beyond the clear fiscal logic for encouraging sustainable growth, academic scholars asserted that financial stability helps to preserve media's independence from the state and other vested interests1, and supports quality journalism2.
+For example, media economics specialist Robert Picard argues that "such strength creates conditions in which companies can act with integrity, provide quality content, and behave in ways that go beyond basic economic self-interests".
+1 Conversely, financially unstable companies can be susceptible to economic threats and may compromise their editorial values for monetary gain, damaging their reputation and limiting their ability to serve as an effective watchdog.